 Corals are not plants.
 They are animals.
 Like all animals corals need to eat to survive and thrive.
 In most takes they can get by with just the microorganisms in the water.
 When fed directly, corals will have much more nutrients and will expand to try and catch more food.
 Eventually this will lead to the coral splitting, expanding or whatever it specifically does to grow.
 Likewise if the coral cannot get enough food it will shrink and retract its membrane.
 Spot feeding small foods, such as thawed mysis shrimp or live brine shrimp is a common method of feeding, but some corals are better hunters than others.
 You may need to adjust your methods.

-Note: If you have plenty of scavenging shrimp they will steal food straight from corals mouths.
-Without any predators to hunt these shrimp, corals can be constantly picked clean until they wither away.
+If you have plenty of scavenging shrimp or larger copepods they will steal food straight from corals mouths.
+Without any predators to hunt these shrimp or pods, corals can be constantly picked clean until they wither away.
 Try to keep your shrimp at bay while the coral eat, or even banish them to the sump or refugium for awhile.
+Many owners will have wrasse in their aquariums to protect corals, with the six line wrasse being the most common and a flame wrasse suiting more peaceful aquariums with pod problems.